 INTENDED AUDIENCE

 This guide was written from the perspective of, and primarily for, travellers who hold Philippine passports.
-This reflects my own circumstances and is the only position from which I can offer advice out of first-hand experience.

-Foreign nationals, unaccompanied minors (whether Filipino or foreign), and other travellers with special conditions are subject to more complex arrival requirements which I am in no position to advise on.
+Foreign nationals, unaccompanied minors, and other travellers with special conditions are subject to more complex arrival requirements which I am unable to advise on out of first-hand experience.
 Having said that, much of the information set out below – such as the layout of MNL’s arrivals area and the general flow of entry procedures – will be of interest to all passengers regardless of circumstances.

 BEFORE YOU FLY: PANDEMIC-RELATED ENTRY REQUIREMENTS AND PRE-FLIGHT PREPARATIONS